 Some people’s palms take on more solution than others.

-When being hand-sprayed by our therapists, we will avoid the palms of your hands, and go over the back of your hands lightly.
+We will avoid the palms of your hands, and go over the back of your hands lightly.
 Please don’t forget to AVOID touching your tan during the activation process.

 My tan looks different than the last time!